kubeflow/testing/aws/README.md

 understanding how optional-test-infra works and how different clusters interact with each other.

 ## Test LifeCycle
-The [diagram](./Picture/TestLifeCycle.png) shows the phases that the kubeflow tests goes through when you send a PR.
+The [diagram](./Picture/TestLifeCycle.png) shows the phases that kubeflow tests goes through when you send a PR.

 ## Dashboards